grycap/vmrc-web/README.md

 You will require a running instance of the VMRC service and the vmrc-client API to compile this code and to connect from this web client.

+Alternatively, it is recommended that you deploy VMRC with the Web GUI via the corresponding [Docker image](https://hub.docker.com/r/grycap/vmrc-web)

 1. Features
 ============
 + Web-based GUI to interact with [VMRC](https://www.github.com/grycap/vmrc)